nth-chile/fs-audio/README.md

-# fs-setlists-web
+# fs-shows-web

 ## What is it?

-fs-setlists is a lib for making a React app similar to https://phishtracks.com or https://relisten.net without using a database.
+fs-shows is a lib for making a React app similar to https://phishtracks.com or https://relisten.net without using a database.
 You can use it to browse and stream live music that is stored on a web server, cloud platform, storage bucket, etc.

-The "fs" in "fs-setlists" stands for filesystem.
+The "fs" in "fs-shows" stands for filesystem.
 That's because the React app is built upon metadata parsed from filename of the tracks.
 There are a few reasons for this:

 - Your backup location (assuming you use cloud storage) can also be the location your web player sources its content from
 - It encourages you to keep your local copies organized.
 They'll always have consistent, informative, and alphabetical (by date and then optionally track number) names